-In 2020, the Calamos Market Neutral Income Fund (CMNIX) celebrates its 30th year (see our anniversary page) as a bond portfolio diversifier.
+In 2020, the Calamos Market Neutral Income Fund (CMNIX) celebrated its 30th year as a bond portfolio diversifier.
 We attribute Calamos’ overall growth in liquid alternatives’ assets under management to broadening platform availability, growing investment professional support and—most important—our funds’ continued performance as expected.
 We are committed to demonstrating the contribution that can be made by allocating up to 20% of clients’ portfolios to alternatives.

 Click here to view CPLIX's standardized performance.

 Before investing carefully consider the fund’s investment objectives, risks, charges and expenses.
 Please see the prospectus and summary prospectus containing this and other information which can be obtained by calling 1-800-582-6959.
 Read it carefully before investing.